akvorado/akvorado/console/data/docs/99-changelog.md

 resort when configured.
 It also increases memory usage (1.3GB for ClickHouse).

 - 💥 *inlet*: GeoIP data is moved from inlets to ClickHouse, add city and region
+- 💥 *console*: persist console database on the default `docker-compose` setup
 - ✨ *inlet*: add gNMI metadata provider
 - ✨ *inlet*: static metadata provider can provide exporter and interface metadata
 - ✨ *inlet*: static metadata provider can fetch its configuration from an HTTP endpoint